vprtwn/witchcraft.computer/README.md

   - `yarn cache clean`
   - `yarn add rich-markdown-editor@mysterious-technology/rich-markdown-editor#flexjar`
   - (Because we're pinned to a git branch, `yarn upgrade` doesn't work, you need to remove and re-add)
-- Modifications on this fork are pretty minimal: visual (removing extraneous elements) and functional (removing unsupported elements)